coreruleset/documentation/content/deployment/engine_integration_options.md

 ### HAProxy Technologies

-HAProxy Technologies is the company behind HAProxy, the world’s fastest and most widely-used software load balancer.
-HAProxy Technologies embeds ModSecurity v3 in its products via the Libmodsecurity module.
-ModSecurity, as a custom integration with the load balancer, is included with:
+HAProxy Technologies embeds ModSecurity v3 in three of its products via the Libmodsecurity module.
+ModSecurity is included with: HAProxy Enterprise, HAProxy ALOHA, and HAProxy Enterprise Kubernetes Ingress Controller.

-* HAProxy Enterprise - the enterprise version of HAProxy that runs on-prem, in the cloud, or as a container
-* HAProxy ALOHA - a plug-and-play hardware or virtual load-balancing appliance
-* HAProxy Enterprise Kubernetes Ingress Controller - high-performance routing and load balancing for Kubernetes

-To learn more, read about the [HAProxy WAF solution on haproxy.com](https://www.haproxy.com/solutions/web-application-firewall).
+To learn more, visit the [HAProxy WAF solution page on haproxy.com](https://www.haproxy.com/solutions/web-application-firewall).

 ### Kemp/Progressive LoadMaster